vetybhakti2/background-remover-app/README.md

 # Background Remover App

-Aplikasi ini memungkinkan pengguna untuk menghapus background dari gambar menggunakan Streamlit dan Rembg.
+This app allows users to remove backgrounds from images using Streamlit and Rembg.

-## Cara Menggunakan
+## How to use
-1. Install dependencies dengan `pip install -r requirements.txt`.
+1. Install the dependencies with `pip install -r requirements.txt`.
-2. Jalankan aplikasi dengan `streamlit run app.py`.
+2. Run the application with `streamlit run app.py`.
-3. Upload gambar dan download hasilnya tanpa background.
+3. Upload the image and download the result without background.

-## Dependensi
+## Dependencies
 - streamlit
 - pillow
 - rembg